leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diabeticretinopathy-pathophysiology_causes_riskfactors-retina
 - What is diabetic retinopathy?
+- What is diabetic eye disease
+- Can diabetes affect the eye
 - How does diabetic retinopathy happen?
 - What causes diabetic retinopathy?
 - Why do I have diabetic retinopathy?